 - Seek Professional Help; If you're struggling despite your effort, never hesitate to seek help from a therapist or counselor.
 Millions of people around the world struggle with mental health issues, and there’s no shame in seeking help.

 Remember, it's okay to not be okay.
 It's okay to feel anxious, sad, or confused.
 Ignoring or suppressing feelings only has them surface later, when you're dealing with something else.
-Acknowledge your thoughts and feelings, but you don't have to go along with them.
+Acknowledging thoughts and feelings, doesn't mean you have to go along with them.
+They're the starting point for finding your joy and mojo again.

 Disclaimer: This article is for informational purposes only and does not constitute professional medical or psychological advice.
 Please consult with a qualified healthcare professional for personalized guidance